hashmich/CakeClient/README.md

 git submodule add https://github.com/hashmich/CakeClient.git app/Plugin/Cakeclient

-MODELS, CONTROLLERS
+## Models & Controllers

 ... don't need to be neccessarily existant.
-Cake generates them dynamically for us and CakeClient CrudComponent provides the most basic functionality for them.
+Cake generates them dynamically and CakeClient CrudComponent provides all required functionality for them.

-But have an eye on naming and how CakeClient & Cake figure out controllernames, modelnames and tablenames again from the table name! table_names -> controller_names -> model_name -> table_names => ok table_name -> controller_name -> model_name -> table_names => !ok
-If a table name for what reason ever is singular, the model classname MUST reflect the table name camelCased and explicitly define the table name for everything to work.
-This is also in effect for model relations.

-as long the corresponding table exists (if a table name is singular, eg. "config", this is a problem).
-Cake generates them dynamically for us.
-CakeClient CrudComponent provides the most basic functionality for them.
+## Database Design Conventions

+To figure out controller and model names, primary keys and entity relations, CakePhp heavily relies on conventions.
+Please read their documentation concerning that.

+Basically, table names have to be in plural.
+The Inflector class is being used to derive the class names according to the schema below:

+table_names -> TableNamesController -> TableName -> table_names

+blog_posts -> BlogPostsController -> BlogPost -> blog_posts

+Primary key name should be "id".

+Foreign keys should be "<singular_foreign_table_name>_id", eg. "blog_post_id".